Media Systems¶

 Squeezelite¶

-Squeezelite is the audio player for the Logitech Media Server.
+Squeezelite is a software audio player/client for the Logitech Media Server.

 systemctl restart squeezelite